theInnuendoProject/MicrobialGenomeMetagenomeCourse/MetagenomePart2.md

 This is a stupid script, but does the job.

 `python scripts/parse_diamond/parse_diamond.py -i birds_R1_CARD.txt -o birds_CARD.csv`

+## Assembly quality assesment
+Let's take a look at the assembly file from yesterday.
+From the log file at `$WRKDIR/BioInfo_course/trimmed_data/co-assembly` you can check how the assembly run and at the last rows how is the output.
+However, for more detailed analysis we run [MetaQUAST](http://bioinf.spbau.ru/metaquast) together with the assembly.
+Copy folder called "assembly_QC" to your computer.
+We will view the results in your favorite browser.

 ## Taxonomic profiling with Metaxa2 continued...
 When all Metaxa2 array jobs are done, we can combine the results to an OTU table.
 Different levels correspond to different taxonomic levels.